Cody Michelin Cup Biplane: Operational history

 The aircraft was flying by June 1910.
-On 7 June Cody was awarded his Aero Club certificate, the seventh issued, having made his qualifying flights at Laffan's Plain, Farnborough.
+For a flight on 7 June, Cody was awarded his Aero Club certificate, the ninth issued, having made his qualifying flights at Laffan's Plain, Farnborough.
 After a crash, which kept Cody in bed for a few days in June, the Green powerplant was replaced by a 60 hp E.N.V.
 Type F engine.
 A fixed horizontal surface was added to the rudder and the ailerons were moved inwards and back, so that they were between the rear struts and the outer bay of each wing.

 On 21 July, Cody stayed in the air for 2 hours 24 minutes, covering a distance of 94.5 mi over a closed circuit at Laffan's Plain, setting a new British endurance record.
 This record was beaten by Thomas Sopwith in November, but on the last day of the year Cody managed to stay aloft for 4 hours 47 minutes at Laffans Plain, so winning the Michelin Cup and a prize of £500.

 Cody continued flying the aircraft in 1911 while working on a new aircraft to compete in the Daily Mail Circuit of Britain Air Race, in January making a remarkable flight carrying three passengers, one of whom had to stand on the wing.
 In March 1911 the aircraft was displayed at the 1911 Aero Show at Olympia.